jamesloper/blog/_posts/2020-03-18-server-behind-firewall-without-port-forwarding.md

 Test your new configuration with `ssh proxy` and you should be able to login without a password prompt.
 Make sure you can do this now because it'll be harder to diagnose once you begin daemonizing it.

-### Use systemd to daemonize the SSH RemoteForward process
+### Use systemctl to daemonize the SSH RemoteForward process

-In Ubuntu, `systemd` is ideally suited for this, since it supports waiting until network access is established after boot, and can restart the process when it exits.
+In Ubuntu, `systemctl` is ideally suited for this, since it supports waiting until network access is established after boot, and can restart the process when it exits.
 Create the following config file in `/etc/systemd/system/proxy.service`

 ``` make
 [Unit]